autoplot/documentation/javadoc/org/das2/qds/filters/TotalFilterEditorPanel.md

+# org.das2.qds.filters.TotalFilterEditorPanel

-# org.das2.qds.filters.TotalFilterEditorPanelEditor panel to replace the original GUI that was a part of the data panel.
+Editor panel to replace the original GUI that was a part of the data panel.

-TotalFilterEditorPanel( )
+# TotalFilterEditorPanel( )
 Creates new form SlicesFilterEditorPanel

 ***